DeepModelingHackathon/Hackathon2021/README.md

 >Luporini F, Varbanescu A L, Rathgeber F, et al. Cross-loop optimization of arithmetic intensity for finite element local assembly[J].
 ACM Transactions on Architecture and Code Optimization (TACO), 2015, 11(4): 1-25.

 #### Get Start:
 Please see the [install.md](https://pan.baidu.com/s/1FIwa7YXFwOQiZjII-fHx1w)(code:42ho) file for installation FEALPy on your system.
-See [here](https://github.com/deepmodeling/fealpy) for coding instruction, and `master` branch is where you accomplish this project.
-Be aware of **online tutorial of FEALPy** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose FEALPy relevant projects.
+See [here](https://github.com/deepmodeling/fealpy) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
+Be aware of **[online tutorial of FEALPy](https://www.bilibili.com/video/BV1hh411z7zT)**, which is important for those who choose FEALPy relevant projects.

 #### Scoring point:
 1.The correctness of the implementation;